jedp/node-memwatch-demo/README.md

 Following Post-GC Heap Statistics
 ---------------------------------

-temporal samples naive - how about post-gc
+Sampling at intervals like this from a chaotic graph makes it difficult to see patterns without a lot of time and data to smooth over the noise.
+But we can do better.
+We can sample memory usage after a full garbage-collection and memory compaction.

 V8 provides a nice post-gc hook, `V8::AddGCEpilogueCallback`, that lets us execute some code before the js thread has a chance to allocate any new objects.
-So this gives us a more meaningful view of the heap - after GC (and compaction), we can see the minimum heap size over time.
+So this gives us a clearer view of the heap.

-So we'll make a simple native module that simply sends us some heap size statistics every time GC occurs.
+We'll make a simple native module that simply sends us some heap size statistics every time GC occurs.
 We'll emit this data up to our graph whenever it arrives.

-[ demo example 2 ]
+  - run example 2

 This seems promising.
-We can plot the base memory usage over time.
+We can see the base memory usage over time much more clearly.

+Because Node and V8 have complex heuristics governing the selection of the time at which to perform garbage colleciton, we provide a way to manually trigger a full GC and compaction so that we can speed things along a bit.
+Otherwise, we may have to wait a long time under heavy loads until V8 and Node think it's a safe time to execute GC with minimal impact on performance.

 Trending Heuristics
 -------------------

+In this example, we introduce a leaky function to see how our profiler behaves.

 We can add some analysis to this data and try to establish a trend in usage over time.